Raonic retires from match at Japan Open with calf injury | KitchenerPost.ca

 TOKYO — Milos Raonic picked up another injury Thursday and was forced to retire from his second-round match at the Japan Open.

-The 2016 Wimbledon finalist lost the opening game against Yuichi Sugita and then decided to stop while trailing 1-0 because of a right-calf injury.
+The 2016 Wimbledon finalist from Thornhill, Ont., lost the opening game against Yuichi Sugita and then decided to stop while trailing 1-0 because of a right-calf injury.
 He failed to appear at a scheduled news conference but later issued a statement via the ATP.

 "I picked up a strain to the calf.
 It's hard to know the extent of it, I'll have to wait because it's too soon to have an exact evaluation," Raonic said.
 "It happened when the score was deuce.
 I felt a sharp pain at the back of my leg.
 I will head home now and get medical attention.